Logical Volume partitioning

 mount /media/spock

-Example of a resize
+Example of a downsizing

-A partition is resized from 500GB to 280GB:
+The LV spock is downsized from 500GB to 280GB:

 umount /media/spock/